-While support groups are not meant to be a substitute for individual therapy, they can serve as a great step in that direction, or as an important addition to therapy, or part of a relapse prevention plan.
-Peers can offer something different than a therapist, and this should not be underestimated.
+While support groups are not meant to be a substitute for individual therapy, they can serve as a great step in that direction as an important addition to therapy, or as part of a relapse prevention plan.
+Peers can offer something different than a therapist, which should not be underestimated.
 Meeting other people going through similar situations can be very healing and beneficial — it can make people feel less lonely and isolated, as well as more connected to and understood by others.

 If there is not a support group in your area:

 - Consider starting your own!
 You don’t need to be a mental health professional to run an effective support group.
-Take a look at our Guide to Starting a Support Group here.
+Please take a look at our Guide to Starting a Support Group here.

 - Join an online or phone-based support group.
 There are many well-run online support groups that you can access from ANYWHERE in the world.
 Click here to learn more.